FAI-Solutions/open-webui-extensions/ollama-usage-monitor/README.md

 **Part of the [FAI-Solutions Open WebUI Extensions hub](https://github.com/FAI-Solutions/open-webui-extensions)**

-Ollama Usage Monitor is an Open WebUI filter extension that shows session and weekly Ollama Cloud usage stats at the end of each LLM response.
+Ollama Usage Monitor is an Open WebUI filter extension that shows session and weekly Ollama Cloud usage stats as a status line on each LLM response.
 Click the demo GIF below to see the Add-On in action:

 ![App demo](../assets/demo-ollama-usage-monitor.gif)